jaketripp/dinner-and-code-learning/_posts/2016-07-31-Programming-Crash-Course.md

 Tells javascript to assign the value of 5 to the variable named _a_.
 We can now use _a_ later on in the program whenever we need the value again.
 We can see this when we call _print(a)_ which is a simple function we have defined to display the value of a variable.
-More about this later.
+Each time we use _print(a)_ or _print(something)_ a new line will be appended to the right panel.
+We'll talk more about functions later.
+Just keep in mind for now that _print(something)_ is magic that makes a new line of text appear in the righthand bottom pane.

 Now if we wanted to add two numbers together, we can simply create a new variable _b_, give it a different value, and add them together using